highcharts/connectors-morningstar/docs/connectors/morningstar.md

 # Morningstar Connectors

-With the Highcharts Morningstar Connectors you can access the Morningstar Direct Web Services.
-These services provide finance-related information to different kinds of financial assets.
+With the Highcharts Connectors for the Morningstar Direct Web Services you can access finance-related information to different kinds of financial assets.
+This requires a Highcharts license and a Morningstar subscription.